syncfusion-content/maui-docs/MAUI/ListView/item-size-customization.md

 ### AutoFitMode as DynamicHeight

 AutoFit considers height of the item when `SfListView.Orientation` is set to `Vertical`.
 When `SfListView.Orientation` is set to `Horizontal`, it considers width of the item.
-The `SfListView.GridLayout` autofits all the items in a row and takes the maximum item height of the row and applies to all other items in the row.
+The `SfListView.GridLayout` autofit all the items in a row and takes the maximum item height of the row and applies to all other items in the row.

 {% tabs %}
 {% highlight xaml %}